-A: Birth photography artistically tells the entire birth story of your baby.
+Birth photography artistically tells the entire birth story of your baby.
 My goal is to quietly capture the small details that may otherwise be overlooked.
 I love documenting the support you receive through labor, the written affirmations, the hand holds and hip squeezes, baby's first breath and your first embrace.
 I'll stay to capture the golden hour of holding your baby skin to skin, first feeding, weight and measurements.
-Both parents can be in the moment and fully focus on what's most important, meeting their new baby.
+You get to live in the present moment and soak it all in.

 Q: Will you take video at my birth too?